suetanvil/lst3r/README.md

 5. Probably lots of other things.

-This is not a particularly *useful* Smalltalk implementation (if you want one of those, try [Squeak](http://squeak.org/), [Pharo](http://pharo.org/) or (if you can deal with proprietary software) [Cincom Smalltalk](http://www.cincomsmalltalk.com/).
+This is not a particularly *useful* Smalltalk implementation--if you want one of those, try [Squeak](http://squeak.org/), [Pharo](http://pharo.org/) or (if you can deal with proprietary software) [Cincom Smalltalk](http://www.cincomsmalltalk.com/).